niget2002/Octoprint-I2cTempControl/README.md

 ## Usage

 Once configured, you can go to the I2C Temperature Controller tab in octoprint.
 You will see 2 buttons.
 One will start the chamber controller, the other will stop it.
-There is currently a bug that the controller shows 'off' even though it's running.
-You'll see it flicker 'on' then 'off' when the temperature is updated.
+The display will show which outputs are currently On and Off.

 ![Chamber Controller](https://github.com/niget2002/Octoprint-I2cTempControl/blob/master/images/ChamberController.png)